Hrzonca/write-me-a-readme/userREADME.md

 na

 ## Usage
-ablity to view your weather in the city that you enter
+ability to view your weather in the city that you enter

 ## Constibuting
-haleigh
+Haleigh

 ## Testing
 go to the site and enter a city